api-platform/docs/core/fosuser-bundle.md

 # FOSUserBundle Integration

-**Deprecated: this integration is deprecated and will be removed in API Platform 3**
+## ⚠️ Deprecated: this integration is deprecated and will be removed in API Platform 3

 FOSUserBundle is not well suited for APIs.
 We strongly encourage you to use the [Doctrine user provider](https://symfony.com/doc/current/security/user_provider.html#entity-user-provider) shipped with Symfony or to [create a custom user provider](https://symfony.com/doc/current/security/user_provider.html#creating-a-custom-user-provider)